joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 of decades-long research by developers to execute complicated analyses without having to write complex queries.
-This fact is rarely even hinted at in introductory database textbooks, because so much attention is given to databases as simple engines for storing and retrieving unprocessed data.
-A few examples of analyses that can be done very simply within databases are:
+This fact is rarely even hinted at in introductory database textbooks, because so much attention is given to databases as simple engines for storing and retrieving

-* "pivoting" a data table
-* time series analysis
-* matrix multiplication to create a search engine index
+data with the CRUD (create, read, update, delete) operations.
+A few examples of analyses that can be done very simply within databases are "pivoting" a data table, joining an external or temporary table to enrich an analysis, and multiplying sparse matrixes with SQL.

 ### Pivoting a data table